AdamBrown0/Jynx/README.md

 # Jynx-Compiler

-A programming language written in C called Jynx
+A compiler written in C